Alanjamlu34/NLP/README.md

     - Open the `Review Letterboxd.ipynb` Jupyter Notebook.
     - Execute the code cells to scrape reviews from the provided Letterboxd URL.
     - The extracted data will be stored in a DataFrame.

-4. Data Analysis (Optional):
+> [!WARNING]
-    The notebook also includes an NLP section for analyzing the reviews.
+> The notebook also includes an NLP section for analyzing the reviews.
 However, due to imbalanced data (too many 5-star ratings), the results may not be conclusive.
 You can explore alternative approaches or use a more diverse dataset for better insights.

-> [!WARNING]
-> Feel free to modify the code, add more features, or adapt it for other films.
+Feel free to modify the code, add more features, or adapt it for other films.
-Remember to respect website terms of use and robots.txt guidelines when scraping data.
+Remember to respect website terms of use and guidelines when scraping data.